ufukkulahli/practicing-docker/README.md

 ## Container

-Images are executables which is called `container`.
+Images are executables which is then called `container`.
 Inside containers, there would be an OS (*nix) and a running app on it.
-Containers can be interactive in many ways like talking through protocols, sharing file systems.
+Containers can be interactive in many ways like talking through protocols with each other/host, sharing file systems.
 They are basically a computer with the most minimalistic setup.

-### Commands to build Dockerfile
+## Commands to build Dockerfile

 | Command | Description |
 | ------- | ----------- |